hujack891/MRAG/data/doc_cleaned/How_to_Unlock_the_Chapter_4_Secret_Area.md

 ![Chapter 4 Secret Area \(17\).png](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/0/0a/Chapter_4_Secret_Area_%2817%29.png)

 Once you've beaten him, he'll reference Purple Cloud Moutain and you'll see a wall appear nearby.
 Interact with this to enter Purple Cloud Mountain.

-Looking for a detailed walkthrough for this section of the game?
-See these guides:

-  * Chapter 4 - Rosy Cheeks, Gray Hair
-  * Webbed Hollow - Upper Hollow Walkthrough